rmendels/rerddapXtracto/cran-comments.md

-## update Version 1.0.1
+## update Version 1.0.2

-bug fix in  return structure of  'rxtracto()'
+In response to CRAN problems,  Vignette is now completely static,  willl not fail.
+This is the reason for a second submission in a short time period

 ## Test environments
 * local OS X install, R 4.0.3